harrisj/jacobharr.is/src/_projects/sky-gradients.md

 layout: project
 category: project
 title: Sky Gradients
 description: From 2015-2024, I often would take a photo of a clear sky and post it to Instagram.
-It helped a lot.
+It helped me in many ways.
 This archive collects all the gradients in one place without any trackers or ads.
 Enjoy!
 start_year: 2015
 end_year: 2024
 template_engine: liquid